 10:15 – 10:30 am

 Discover a full year of opportunities for exciting sports, recreation activities, and programs you can get involved with on campus!

 Learn how to navigate the library for your research and studies.
-Discover the services and resources available to help you succeed in your academic work.
+Discover the services available to help you with your academic work.

 Welcome from the SU and the GSA

-Learn about the opportunities and services The Graduate Students Association (GSA) and the Students’ Union offer.
-Graduate students, this session will inform you of your rights and responsibilities including GSA/SU services; resources; collective agreements; and health services.
+Learn about the opportunities and services The Graduate Students Association and the Students’ Union offer.
+For graduate students, this session will inform you of your rights and responsibilities, including GSA/SU services, resources, collective agreements, and health services.